Marsh v. Chambers

 Marsh v.
-Chambers, 463 U.S. 783 (1983), was a landmark court case in which the Supreme Court of the United States held that government funding for chaplains was constitutional because of the "unique history" of the United States.
-Three days before the ratification of the First Amendment in 1791, containing the Establishment Clause, the federal legislature authorized hiring a chaplain for opening sessions with prayer.
+Chambers, 463 U.S. 783 (1983), is a landmark court case in which the Supreme Court of the United States held that government funding for chaplains was constitutional because of the "unique history" of the United States.
+Three days before the ratification of the First Amendment in 1791, containing the Establishment Clause, the federal legislature authorised hiring a chaplain for opening sessions with prayer.

 Background

-Nebraska state senator Ernie Chambers sued in federal court claiming that the legislature's practice of opening sessions with a prayer offered by a state-supported chaplain was in violation of the Establishment Clause of the First Amendment.
+Nebraska state senator Ernie Chambers sued in federal court, claiming that the legislature's practice of opening sessions with a prayer offered by a state-supported chaplain was in violation of the Establishment Clause of the First Amendment.
 The district court held that the prayer did not violate the Constitution, but that state support for the chaplain did.
 The 8th Circuit Court of Appeals held that both practices violated the Constitution.
+The court of appeals applied the "Lemon test" from Lemon v.
+Kurtzman to evaluate the Establishment Clause challenge.
+This test requires a government practice to (1) have a secular purpose, (2) have a primary effect that neither advances nor inhibits religion, and (3) not foster excessive government entanglement with religion.

+The court found that Nebraska's chaplaincy practice failed all three prongs: